Firedrake/mpd-tools/README.md

 Example: `mp search wish you were here`

-- q - queue a URI, a search result or a named playlist.
+- qs - queue a URI, a search result or a named playlist.
 For a URI, append a single URI in a form that mpd will recognise.
 For search results, append one or more numbers as shown in the results of "search", or no parameter at all for all search results.
-A named playlist should be prefixed with @.

-Example: `mp q 7`
+Example: `mp qs 7`

-Example: `mp q "Popular/Blackmore's Night/1997 Shadow of the Moon/15 Wish You Were Here.ogg"`
+Example: `mp qs "Popular/Blackmore's Night/1997 Shadow of the Moon/15 Wish You Were Here.ogg"`

-Example: `mp q @mpd.core`
+Example: `mp qs mpd.core`

 If the player is stopped, it will start playing with the first item queued.